marxide/wine_wiki_site/devspace/log.md

 - [x] create dev branch
 - [x] reset prod (main) to same as prod env.
 - [x] bisect dev branch to seperate non-migation changes from migration changes
-- [ ] test non-migration branch and push successful changes to prod
+- [x] test non-migration branch and push successful changes to prod
-- [ ] leave other changes on migration branch.

 What are the changes to be bisected?
 What is the strategy?